jkomoros/next-file/DEVELOPING.md

 `git clone` this repo.

-Restart Obsidian and go to Community Plugins and enable `Next By Date`.
+Restart Obsidian and go to Community Plugins and enable `Next File By Date`.

 ## Publishing a new release